The first steps your doctor will

 nonsteroidal anti-inflammatory drug (NSAID) to reduce pain and

 inflammation.
 NSAIDs come in pills and in a cream that you rub over the sore area.
+Be safe with medicines.
+Read and follow all instructions on the label.

 night splints .
 Night splints gently stretch the